etsangsplk/scimv2-pilot/README.md

 ---------------
 Use the [Salesforce Migration Tool](https://developer.salesforce.com/docs/atlas.en-us.daas.meta/daas/meta_development.htm) to install this unpackaged Apex.
 It will create a set of Apex REST web services that will act as your SCIM client.
 The SCIM endpoints will look like https://MYDOMAIN.my.salesforce.com/services/apexrest/scim/v2

+There are 2 deployment targets: deploySCIM and deploySCIMWithIndividual.
+If you have enabled the [Individual] (https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_individual.htm) object use the second deployment target

 Verbs and Endpoints
 -------------------
 This implementation supports the following endpoints: